 Different types of aspergillosis affect the body in different ways.
 Certain conditions and medications increase your risk for developing each type.
 Different types of aspergillosis have different symptoms.

 Allergic Bronchopulmonary Aspergillosis (ABPA)

-A weakened immune system makes it more difficult to fight infections.
-This type invades your lung tissues and can spread to your kidneys or brain.
+A weakened immune system makes it more difficult to fight off infections.
+This type of aspergillosis invades your lung tissues and can spread to your kidneys or brain.
 If invasive aspergillosis goes untreated, it can cause infectious pneumonia.
-This condition can be life threatening in patients with compromised immune systems.
+Infectious pneumonia can be life-threatening in people with compromised immune systems.

 - pain in your chest and bones

 - less urine

 - difficulty breathing

 The illness is the result of a combination of exposure to the Aspergillus fungus and a weak immune system.
 The following may carry the fungus:

 - marijuana leaves

 Your doctor will speak to you about your symptoms and review your medical history for conditions that make you open to the illness.
 Testing for invasive aspergillosis usually involves doing a biopsy to sample and test lung tissue.
 Your doctor may also insert an instrument through your mouth or nose to reach your lungs and collect a small amount of fluid for fungal testing.